Blezz-tech/learn-haskell-valut/Курсы/Learn You a Haskell for Great Good!/Learn You a Haskell for Great Good! en.md

 False
 ```

-_Note:_ these functions operate only on pairs.
+> **Note** these functions operate only on pairs.
 They won't work on triples, 4-tuples, 5-tuples, etc. We'll go over extracting data from tuples in different ways a bit later.

 A cool function that produces a list of pairs: `zip`.
 It takes two lists and then zips them together into one list by joining the matching elements into pairs.
 It's a really simple function but it has loads of uses.
 It's especially useful for when you want to combine two lists in a way or traverse two lists simultaneously.
 Here's a demonstration.